notpixxl/ansible-playground/roles/htop/README.md

 Requirements
 ------------

-This roles should be used to provision Debian 9 target.
+This roles should be used to provision Debian 9 or Ubuntu 18.04 target.
 It can be runned conditionnaly:
 ```yaml
 - hosts: target